Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### Cross Domain Tracking?

 To retain user identification across different domains, a custom HTML tag must be created to attach the user's deviceId to the domain link you wish to track.
 By appending `deviceId=YourDeviceId` to the URL, the Amplitude Analytics Browser SDK will utilize this deviceId from the URL parameter rather than generating a new one.
 Due to certain limitations in GTM, the [workaround](https://github.com/amplitude/GTM-cross-domain-script) is available to illustrate how to append URLs in the GTM template.

+### How to pass other types for identify/groupIdentify value

+If you hardcode the value in your tag, the input will be forced into a string type.
+To use other types such as `number` or `boolean`, please create a GTM variable, specifically a Data Layer Variable.
+This will accurately capture the types you've specified.

 ## Video Tutorial